eBay/flutter_glove_box/packages/golden_toolkit/README.md

 It will generate a widget that lays out its scenarios vertically and the Device configurations of those scenarios horizontally.
 All in one single golden png file.

-In the case of a single scenario the helper method of (#multiDeviceGolden) can simplify DeviceBuilder usage.
-For multiple scenarios, DeviceBuilder can help

 ```dart
 testGoldens('DeviceBuilder - multiple scenarios - with onCreate',